Château de Verteuil: The Hunt of the Unicorn tapestries

 Seven of The Hunt of the Unicorn tapestries were recorded in a 1680 inventory of the Paris possessions of Duke Francois VI.
-From various symbolic motifs, the tapestries seem to have been made to celebrate a marriage, probably that of Anne of Brittany (1477–1514) and Louis XII of France (1462–1515).
+From various symbolic motifs, the tapestries seem to have been made to celebrate a marriage, probably that of Anne of Brittany (1477–1514) and Louis XII (1462–1515).
 The royal arms of Louis and Anne would have once decorated the sky in most of the tapestries.

 The 1728 inventory recorded five of The Hunt of the Unicorn tapestries hanging in the château's master bedroom.
 The tapestries, which were then well over two hundred years old, were almost half worn out.
 Two more of the tapestries were in "a large lower hall near the chapel, presently serving as a storage place for furniture".
 They were described as "two pieces of tapestry of the Unicorn, torn in various places".

 During the French Revolution, Ruffec's Comité de Surveillance ruled that the old tapestries of the château could be preserved, since they bore no royal insignia.
 It seems that the insignia had been cut out so the tapestries would not be destroyed by the mob when the château was looted in 1793.
 They were taken by peasants who used them to protect their potatoes from freezing and to cover their espalier trees.

 Count Hippolyte rediscovered the Unicorn tapestries of the château in the 1850s, being used by a peasant to cover vegetables in his barn.
 After being restored they were hung in a salon of the château in 1856.
 Xavier Barbier de Montault saw the tapestries at Verteuil in the 1880s and said that, although "somewhat restored, [they] are of a freshness and of an incomparable grace".

 In 1923, the tapestries were sold to John D. Rockefeller Jr. and shipped to New York, where they are now on display in The Cloisters medieval galleries.